sst/guide/_examples/how-to-create-an-apollo-graphql-api-with-serverless.md

 lang: en
 index: 1
 type: graphql
 description: In this example we will look at how to create an Apollo GraphQL API on AWS using Serverless Stack (SST).
-We'll be using the sst.ApolloApi construct to define the Apollo Lambda server.
+We'll be using the sst.GraphQLApi construct to define the Apollo Lambda server.
 short_desc: Building a serverless GraphQL API with Apollo.
 repo: graphql-apollo
 ref: how-to-create-an-apollo-graphql-api-with-serverless